 In Silhouette Studio, overcut is defined as cutting your design a little outside of the lines.

 Typically if your blade drags around an edge it can potentially rip up the edge and tear the paper.
 Overcut prevents this by cutting past the corner, lifting the blade up, and then will start cutting the next side.
 Cutting corners this way will keep the blade from rotating and potentially tearing your corners.

 OVERCUT WILL NOT WORK ON ROUNDED EDGES.
 It cannot detect them.
 Only turn it on if you’re cutting a design with sharp corners.

 You can turn Overcut on in the SEND tab in your Silhouette Silhouette.
 You can adjust the width of the overcut depending on what you like, but I always like to start small (0.1 is what I recommend) and then go bigger if I need to.

-Do you need to prepare your mat to cut paper?
+Do you need to clean your mat to cut paper?